A retired senior intelligence officer, Robert (Bob) Wallace served in the Central Intelligence Agency from 1971 through 2003.

 Who’s Spying on Me?

-Traces the evolution clandestine surveillance from the Bible stories to 21st-century digital technology.
+Traces the evolution of clandestine surveillance from biblical stories to 21st-century digital technology.

 Ethics & Espionage